 Kepodactylus

-Kepodactylus was a species of pterosaur which lived in western North America during the late Jurassic Period 150 million years ago.
-In 1992, a nearly-complete Stegosaurus skeleton was discovered in Garden Park, Colorado within the rocks of the Morrison Formation….
-Read More ›
+NOTE: This article was originally published on August 3, 2023.
+It was substantially revised on February 3, 2026.
+Kepodactylus was a pterosaur which lived in western North America during the late Jurassic Period 155-152 million years ago.
+In 1992, a nearly-complete Stegosaurus skeleton… Read More ›

 Goniopholis: The Typical Mesozoic Crocodile